ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 It is possible in IBM API Connect to either develop locally on a developer machine or develop directly in the Manager.
 The user experience is very similar in both cases.
 Developing locally provide the benefits of being able to directly use a source control management system such as Git.
 + Download the Designer
-+ Have an API Connect instance available (in our case an OpenShift 4.4 with V10.0.0. instance deployed)
-+ In order to perform some basic local testing we will also use the LTE - Local Test Environment which allows to perform simple testing locally.
++ Have an API Connect instance available (in our case an OpenShift 4.4 with V10.0.0. instance deployed) To perform some basic local testing, we will also use the LTE - Local Test Environment which allows to perform simple testing locally.

 There is no need to install the designer since this is a simple executable.
 For the Local Test environment, I'm using a Ubuntu desktop because it is simpler to use Docker on it rather than on Windows where there are some incompatibilities between Docker and VMWare.
 The installation of the LTE is explained here.